Frequently Asked Questions

-Find this year’s deadline on the Online Semifinals homepage.
+Find this year’s deadline on the Online Contests homepage.

-The results of the Online Semifinals will be posted a few weeks after the submission deadline.
+The results of the Online Qualifiers will be posted a few weeks after the submission deadline.

-You can contact Poetry In Voice for general feedback about students’ recitations.
-Because the spring is a busy time for our organization, please allow several weeks for a response.
+Students can contact Poetry In Voice for general feedback about their’ recitations (feedback will not be given if it is requested by a teacher or parent).
+Because the winter and spring are very busy times for our organization, please allow several weeks for a response.